Pet project: Creating a fully automated Youtube fishtank livestream using a Raspberry Pi (Part II)

 What has happened?

 For some reason, I virtually managed to physically destroy the push buttons at the front of the 4 port KVM.
-Maybe the KVM was leaning with the front side turned down and two much pressure broke the push buttons.
+Maybe the KVM was leaning with the front side turned down and too much pressure broke the push buttons.
 The next image shows how this KVM looks like:

 The broken 4 port KVM switch